ffalcinelli/pydivert/README.md

 ```

 Once installed, you don't have to use anymore the path to your DLL.
 The position of the `WinDivert.sys` file gets registered into the windows registry
- and if you put beside it the `WinDivert.dll` you can get an handle by constructing a driver with no parameters
+ and if you put the `WinDivert.dll` in same path, you can get an handle by constructing a driver with no parameters

 ```python
 handle = WinDivert().open_handle(filter="true")